CTCycle/XREPORT-radiological-reports-generator/README.md

 ## 6. Resources

-Runtime data is stored under `app/resources`:
+Runtime data is stored under `app/resources` by default.
+Set `XREPORT_RESOURCES_DIR` in `settings/.env` to use another absolute path or a path relative to the repository root:
 - `checkpoints/`
 - `logs/`
 - `models/`